vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-02-VCH-List.md

 ###  2. Create a VCH and verify it is returned in the list, with correct information

-###  3. Create two VCHs and verify both are returned in the list, with correct information for each
+###  3. Create two VCHs, power one of them off, and verify both are returned in the list, with correct information for each

 (Not yet implemented)